Carltk/mcp-server-access-mdb-with-access97/README.md

 - `read_notes`: Reads notes from the specified file, or discovers notes in the specified directory.
 - `write_notes`: Writes notes to the specified file, or linked to the specified database.

-Note: Excel import/export is not implemented, use haris-musa/excel-mcp-server instead.
+Note: Excel export is not implemented, use haris-musa/excel-mcp-server instead.
 The main problem is tracking the index of the rows and columns in the Excel file, to correctly import/export data to the same cells, and/or insert new rows/columns.
 In addition, merged cells complicate the process, it would be too complex to implement.